 Eventually, I was able to train my kindergartners to move down the clips and tap their friends.
 This made a HUGE difference in the amount of effort this routine put on me.
 Once they understood the system, they were in charge of moving their clip down and on to the next person.
 Which THEY LOVED!
 They wanted to go quietly tap their friend for their next lesson.
 WIN-WIN!
 Even my kids who weren’t big fans of the program were excited to get a tap!

 This system basically worked on auto pilot through out the day.
-My only exception was when we did reading or math centers, or during formal assessment times.
+The exception was when we did reading or math centers, or during formal assessment times.
 For center times, students would circle through the computers as part of their rotation.
 For assessments, I didn’t have any students on so that I wouldn’t have students miss the tests.

 One of my biggest concerns was making sure my lowest quartile was receiving the extra instructional time on I-Ready that my district expected.
 To help with this, I made sure my first names on each subject list were the students who needed to most support in that area.
 This guaranteed that at the start of every day, these students were getting on. #teacherwin